NexPlayer/Android-SDK/advanced.md

 If this method returns success, the method `onStatusReport()` will be called with a msg parameter `NEXPLAYER_STATUS_REPORT_MINMAX_BANDWIDTH_CHANGED` Then, if the method `onStatusReport()` returns success, the minimum and maximum bandwidth will be changed.

-Note that to remove a minimum and maximum that has been set with this method (so that NexPlayer™ will again consider all tracks regardless of bandwidth), set both ofiMinBandWidth, andiMaxBandWidthto 0x00000000.
+Note that to remove a minimum and maximum that has been set with this method (so that NexPlayer™ will again consider all tracks regardless of bandwidth), set both of iMinBandWidth, and iMaxBandWidthto 0x00000000.

 **Parameters**